oaknorthbank/typescript-interview/README.md

 You'll need NodeJS v22.

+- If you're using NVM as Node manager, run `nvm use`
 - `npm install`
 - `npm test` should run the tests
 - `npm run dev` should run the main file